cdavidrf/AutomaticSummarizer/README.md

 # Automatic Text Summarization Project

 This project aims to achieve automatic text summarization using graph-based techniques.
-It implements a workflow that includes text vectorization, similarity calculation, graph creation, representative sentence selection, and sentence fusion to generate abstractive summaries.
+It implements a workflow that includes text vectorization, similarity calculation, graph creation, connected components computation, representative sentence selection, and sentence fusion to generate abstractive summaries.
 Additionally, evaluation metrics such as ROUGE and BERTScore are calculated to assess the quality of the generated summaries.

 ## Project Execution